Butterfly Lovers: Liang Shanbo Temple

 Located in Shaojiadu Village, Gaoqiao Town five miles west to Ningbo City, the Liang Shanbo Temple is built with a sitting statue of the couple, with Zhu Yingtai dressed in phoenix coronet and embroidered cape sitting on the right side of Liang Shanbo.
 The rear hall is their bedroom set with a vermilion wooden bed, behind which is the couple's tomb.
 People in Ningbo City tend to worship the temple for bliss of eternal love of couples.

 The Liang Shanbo Temple built in 347 by the locals in memory of Liang Shanbo, who had contributed greatly during his term in office as a magistrate to resolving the problems caused by the flooding of the river.
-The Liang-Zhu Cultural Park in Ningbo was built by the locals, with the love story as its main theme.
-The "Liang-Zhu Tomb" (梁祝塚), "Liang Shanbo Temple" (梁山伯廟), "Husband and Wife Bridge" (夫妻橋), and Qin Gong (寢宮) are officially recognized by the Chinese Liang-Zhu Culture Association as culturally significant sites for the birth of the legend.
+The Liangzhu Cultural Park in Ningbo was built by the locals, with the love story as its main theme.
+The "Liangzhu Tomb" (梁祝塚), "Liang Shanbo Temple" (梁山伯廟), "Husband and Wife Bridge" (夫妻橋), and Qin Gong (寢宮) are officially recognized by the Chinese Liangzhu Culture Association as culturally significant sites for the birth of the legend.